 - Have you mapped out how a critical event in one sector might affect outcomes in another?

-- What is your plan to isolate critical events and prevent them from escalating and/or creating derivative emergencies?
+- What’s your plan to isolate critical events and prevent them from escalating and/or creating derivative emergencies?

-Nearly three-quarters of firms experienced at least two types of incidents in the last 18 months, and more than one-third experienced three incidents in that timeframe. – Failing To Plan Is Planning To Fail, Forrester Consulting, October 2021
+Nearly three-quarters of firms experienced at least two types of incidents in the last 18 months, and more than one-third experienced three incidents in that timeframe. – Failing To Plan Is Planning To Fail, Forrester Consulting

 2. Communication is key: Consider all stakeholders.